wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ##  1. Import of Libraries

-CODING CONVENTION: imports are listesd in alphabetical order to make them easier to find.
+CODING CONVENTION: In our program imports are listesd in alphabetical order to make them easier to find.
 Most IDEs would detect when you don't have an imported coded.

 SECURITY CONSIDERATION: Generally, minimize the number of external dependencies to a small number of trusted ones from Microsoft, Amazon, etc.

+### Quit/Exit Program

+Whenever a program runs in Python, the <strong>site module</strong> is automatically loaded into memory.
+So it does not need to be imported before issuing its <tt>quit()</tt> and <tt>exit()</tt> functions which raise a SystemExit exception to exit the program.

+Because quit() works with the interactive interpreter, they should not be used in production code.

+Also not recommended is using <tt>os._exit()</tt> method of the <strong>os module</strong> which exits a process <strong>without calling any cleanup handlers or flushing stdio buffers</strong>, which is not a very graceful.

+PROTIP: The recommended way to exit production code is to use <tt><strong>sys.exit()</strong></tt> which also raises a SystemExit exception when executed:

+<pre><strong>import sys
+print("exiting the program")
+print(sys.exit())
+</strong></pre>

 <hr />